Back to National Guide

 Perth-Specific Considerations

-Perth's dry climate creates a common misconception that bathroom ventilation is less important than in humid eastern capitals.
+Perth's dry climate creates a common misconception that bathroom ventilation is unnecessary.
 While Perth does not have Brisbane's year-round humidity, daily showers still produce substantial moisture.
-In winter, when Perth homes are closed up with windows shut, bathroom moisture has nowhere to go without mechanical extraction.
-Mould in Perth bathrooms is less aggressive than in subtropical climates, but it does occur, particularly in poorly ventilated ensuites and internal bathrooms.
+In winter, when Perth homes are closed up with windows shut, that moisture has nowhere to go without mechanical extraction.
+Mould does appear in Perth bathrooms, particularly in poorly ventilated ensuites and internal bathrooms.
+The NCC 2022 condensation management provisions require ventilation in bathrooms without adequate natural ventilation regardless of climate zone.

-Newer Perth homes, particularly in outer suburbs like Baldivis, Byford, Ellenbrook, and Butler, are generally well-served with exhaust fans from construction.
+Newer Perth homes in outer suburbs like Baldivis, Byford, Ellenbrook, and Butler are generally well-served with exhaust fans from construction.
 However, the quality of the installation varies.
 Some builders install budget fans with marginal extraction rates or duct to the eaves with excessive duct length and bends that reduce airflow.
-Checking that your existing fans actually meet the AS 1668.2 minimum of 25 L/s at the discharge point is worth doing, especially if you notice lingering condensation after showers.
+If you notice lingering condensation on mirrors or windows after showers, it is worth checking that your existing fans actually meet the AS 1668.2 minimum of 25 L/s at the discharge point.

-Older suburbs — Morley, Bayswater, Maylands, Mt Lawley — have a mix of housing stock from the 1950s through 1980s.
-Many of these homes were built without bathroom exhaust fans at all, relying on openable windows.
+Older suburbs present a different picture.
+Morley, Bayswater, Maylands, and Mt Lawley have a mix of housing stock from the 1950s through 1980s, many built without bathroom exhaust fans at all.
+These homes relied on openable windows, and many bathrooms have neither a window nor a fan.
 Retrofitting extraction into these homes involves cutting into ceilings, running ducting, and penetrating external walls or the roof.
 Double-brick construction, which is standard across most of Perth, means core drilling is usually required for wall vents.

-For roof ventilation, Perth's extreme summer heat (regularly exceeding 40°C) turns roof spaces into ovens.
-Dark roof tiles and metal roofing absorb enormous amounts of heat.
-Whirlybirds are common on Perth roofs but are largely ineffective — they rely on wind to spin, and Perth's hottest days are often still.
-Solar-powered roof vents are a significantly better investment, operating at peak output precisely when heat buildup is worst.
+For roof ventilation, Perth's extreme summer heat (regularly exceeding 40 degrees C) turns roof spaces into ovens.
+Dark roof tiles and metal roofing absorb enormous amounts of radiant heat.
+Whirlybirds are common on Perth roofs but are largely ineffective on still days, which are precisely when heat buildup is worst.
+A Solar Whiz solar-powered roof vent moves 700–2,100 m3/hr compared to a whirlybird's 100–200 m3/hr in moderate wind, and operates at peak output during peak sun.
+For homes in suburbs like Joondalup, Wanneroo, and Canning Vale where dark concrete tile roofs dominate, a powered vent makes a noticeable difference to upstairs comfort.

-Perth's generally generous roof spaces and relatively modern housing stock (compared to Sydney or Melbourne) make most ventilation installations straightforward from an access perspective.
+Perth's generally generous roof spaces and relatively modern housing stock make most bathroom ventilation installations straightforward from an access perspective.
 The main cost premium in Perth is labour rates rather than complexity.

 Hiring a Licensed Air Conditioning Technician in WA